dodao9044-dev/DO/README.md

 Strategy used to be static.
 Strategy used to be static.
 Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
+Strategy used to be static.
 Now it spawns daemons.

 Intent declared in plain language.